 The primary function of the Animal Licensing Unit is to process, update and administer animal licenses for all domestic pets in Oxnard.
 In addition, the Animal Licensing Unit routinely canvasses neighborhoods to ensure animal licensing compliance, to cite pet owners who have not properly licensed their pets, and to educate the public on proper animal identification.
 Animal Licensing works closely with Animal Safety who enforce laws on animal care, community safety and responsible animal ownership.
 For more information please refer to the Animal License website: https://www.oxnard.org/city-department/animal-safety/animal-licensing/

 Word Processing is responsible for transcribing and processing reports dictated by officers.
-In 2018, the Department took 19,648 reports.
-Word Processing staff typed and edited 15,251 of those reports.
+In 2021, the Department took 14,328 reports.
+Word Processing staff typed and edited 11,312 of those reports.
 All transcribed reports are imported into our records management system for easy access.
-In addition, Word Processing staff edits and updates traffic collision reports, merges them into LERMS and sends completed reports to CHP SWITRS for statistical recording.
-In 2018, there were a total of 1,712 traffic collision reports.
+In addition, Word Processing staff edited and updated 3,263 citizen entered online reports and merged them into LERMS.

-The Property and Evidence Unit processed 15,418 items in 2018.
+The Property and Evidence Unit processed 11,018 items in 2021.
 The unit continues to place a high priority on purging items that are no longer needed for evidentiary purposes or required to be held by legal statute.
 In 2021, 12,777 items were destroyed.
 Property staff was instrumental in assisting with the drug take back initiatives in 2021.
 Their assistance removed the threat of these dangerous drugs and paraphernalia from the streets of Oxnard and resulted in 494.8 pounds of narcotics and pharmaceuticals being destroyed.

-The Animal Licensing Unit processed over 18,000 licenses in 2018.
-Approximately 4,100 of those animal licenses were for unaltered pets.
-The fee for an animal license significantly increases for unaltered pets to the sum of $100 dollars annually versus just $20 dollars for pets who have been spayed/neutered.
+The Animal Licensing Unit processed over 10,834 licenses in 2021.
+Approximately 2,239 of those animal licenses were for unaltered pets.
+The fee for an animal license significantly increases for unaltered pets to the sum of $105 dollars annually versus just $25 dollars for pets who have been spayed/neutered.
 Seniors who have spayed/neutered pets pay license fees of $15 annually.
 The City of Oxnard recognizes the importance of animal vaccinations for public safety, as well as spaying and neutering pets to reduce overpopulation in our shelters and streets.